Heads: 0

 The simple definition of probability is the likelihood of a specific outcome occurring out of the total possible outcomes.
 It is usually represented as a fraction.

-When you flip a coin, there are two total options.
+When you flip a toss, there are two total options.
 It can either be heads or tails.

 In the probability formula, the total outcomes are written at the bottom, and the number of favorable outcomes is written at the top.